Nathan Healy

 Frequently Asked Questions

-Connecticut replaced its legacy net metering program with the Residential Renewable Energy Solutions (RRES) Program in January 2022, administered by Eversource and United Illuminating.
-Homeowners with systems 25 kW or smaller can choose between two options: the Buy-All Tariff (all solar production exported at a locked-in rate of $0.3289/kWh for 20 years) or the Netting Tariff (solar powers your home first, with excess exported at the retail rate).
+Connecticut replaced its legacy net metering program with the Residential Renewable Energy Solutions (RRES) Program in January 2022.
+Administered by Eversource and United Illuminating, it offers two options: a Buy-All Tariff ($0.3289/kWh, locked for 20 years) or a Netting Tariff that credits excess production at the full retail rate (~$0.28–$0.30/kWh) with credits rolling over indefinitely.

 With Palmetto’s LightReach lease, Connecticut homeowners can go solar for as low as $135/month — with no upfront cost.
-Palmetto owns and maintains the system, includes a 90% Production Guarantee, and bundles everything into one fixed monthly payment.
+Palmetto owns and maintains the system, includes a 90% Production Guarantee, and handles everything from installation to service.

-For homeowners who prefer a cash purchase, a typical 9.43 kW system in Connecticut costs around $27,968.
-Note that the federal 30% residential solar tax credit was eliminated by the 2025 Big Beautiful Bill and is no longer available for cash purchases.
-Use the calculator above to see personalized estimates for your home.
+For those who prefer a cash purchase, a typical 9.46 kW system in Connecticut costs around $28,049.
+Note that the federal 30% solar tax credit is no longer available for residential cash purchases following the 2025 federal law change.
+Use the calculator above for a personalized estimate.